tfausak/thran/README.markdown

 - Newtype wrappers
 - Type classes
 - Guard clauses

+Thran has a few limitations based on the corefn:

+- Type information isn't available, so everything has to be inferred
+  - This means record access is broken if it's too polymorphic
+- Type classes, newtypes, and data types aren't translated one-to-one
+  - They (will) translate as dictionaries and functions

 Thran is a proof of concept at this point.
 Don't use it for anything serious.